CarloSeveri/QRT-Challenge-2025/README.md

 ANC\_to\_MONOCYTES = \frac{ANC}{MONOCYTES + \epsilon}, \quad PLT\_to\_HB = \frac{PLT}{HB + \epsilon}, \quad BLAST\_to\_ANC = \frac{BM\_BLAST}{ANC + \epsilon}, \quad BLAST\_to\_PLT = \frac{BM\_BLAST}{PLT + \epsilon}, \quad MONO\_to\_WBC = \frac{MONOCYTES}{WBC + \epsilon}
 $$

-where $$\epsilon = 1e-5$$ prevents division by zero.
-These ratios were then log-transformed to reduce skewness and improve model stability.
+Here, $$\epsilon = 1e-5$$ prevents division by zero.
+These ratios provide insights into the relative burden of different blood cell populations, reflecting both disease progression and patient physiology.
+We then applied log-transformations to all ratio features to normalize their distributions and reduce heteroscedasticity.

-From the molecular perspective, we incorporated mutation data from high-risk genes (e.g., $$TP53, RUNX1, ASXL1$$) and epigenetic regulators ($$ASXL1, TET2, DNMT3A$$).
-For each patient, we calculated:

-1. **Mutation counts:** presence of mutations per gene.
-2. **High-risk mutations:** a binary feature indicating whether any high-risk mutation was present:
+On the molecular side, we focused on mutations in high-risk genes such as $$TP53, RUNX1,$$ and $$ASXL1$$, which are known to strongly influence prognosis.
+We encoded the presence of mutations as binary variables, and also calculated aggregate features, such as:

+1. **High-risk mutation indicator:**

 $$
 HIGH\_RISK\_MUT = \max(TP53\_MUT, RUNX1\_MUT, ASXL1\_MUT)
 $$

+This captures whether a patient carries any of the mutations known to significantly impact survival.

-3. **Epigenetic mutation load:** sum of mutations in key epigenetic regulators:
+2. **Epigenetic mutation load:**

 $$
 EPIGENETIC\_MUT = ASXL1\_MUT + TET2\_MUT + DNMT3A\_MUT
 $$

-We also created interaction features among high-risk mutations to capture potential synergistic effects, such as:

-Cytogenetic abnormalities were incorporated via indicator variables for key lesions, including $$-7$$, $$+8$$, $$del5q$$, $$t(8;21)$$, and $$inv(16)$$.
-We also computed a composite cytogenetic score:
+Mutations in these genes reflect clonal hematopoiesis and epigenetic dysregulation, which are associated with disease progression.

+3. **Interaction terms among high-risk genes:**

 $$
+TP53\_RUNX1 = TP53\_MUT \times RUNX1\_MUT, \quad TP53\_ASXL1 = TP53\_MUT \times ASXL1\_MUT, \quad RUNX1\_ASXL1 = RUNX1\_MUT \times ASXL1\_MUT
+$$

+These interactions capture potential synergistic effects between mutations that may exacerbate disease severity.

+Cytogenetic abnormalities were also included, as they provide crucial prognostic information.
+We encoded presence of specific chromosomal aberrations, such as $$-7$$, $$+8$$, $$del5q$$, $$t(8;21)$$, and $$inv(16)$$, and created a composite cytogenetic score:

+$$
 CYTO\_SCORE = MONOSOMY\_7 + TRISOMY\_8 + COMPLEX\_KARYO
 $$

-to summarize overall chromosomal risk.
+where $$COMPLEX\_KARYO$$ indicates three or more abnormalities.
+This score captures the overall chromosomal instability of each patient, which is strongly predictive of poor outcomes.

-Finally, we included variant allele frequency (VAF) statistics (max, mean, sum) per patient to quantify the burden of mutations and their clonal prevalence.
-Log transformations were applied to reduce skewness:
+Finally, we incorporated variant allele frequency (VAF) data to quantify the clonal prevalence of mutations:

 $$
 VAF\_MAX\_log = \log(1 + VAF\_MAX), \quad VAF\_MEAN\_log = \log(1 + VAF\_MEAN), \quad VAF\_SUM\_log = \log(1 + VAF\_SUM)
 $$

+VAF statistics provide information about the size of the clone carrying the mutation, offering additional prognostic power beyond binary mutation presence.

 #### Correlation Filtering

-To reduce multicollinearity and improve model stability, we computed the absolute correlation matrix and removed one feature from each highly correlated pair (|corr| > 0.9).
-This step preserved interpretability and ensured that features contributing redundant information were eliminated, reducing noise in the penalized regression model.
+To prevent multicollinearity and enhance model stability, we computed the absolute correlation matrix among all features and removed one feature from each highly correlated pair (|corr| > 0.9).
+This step ensures that redundant information does not inflate the variance of model coefficients or bias feature importance estimates.

-#### Modeling
+#### Modeling Rationale

-For survival prediction, we employed two complementary methods:
+We applied two complementary survival modeling approaches:

-1. **Coxnet (penalized Cox proportional hazards model):**
+1. **Coxnet (penalized Cox regression):**

 The Coxnet model maximizes the penalized partial likelihood: